 All organisations go through these stages of the business life cycle and entrepreneurs experience these emotions.
 By understanding which stage you’re at, you’ll then be better equipped to deal with the emotional demands of running your own business.

 For entrepreneurs, the "start-up" phase is where your focus is likely to be.
 This is a frantic period of launching a new product or service and feelings can vary considerably.
 There will be considerable excitement as to future prospects, mixed with anxiety as to the time, money and effort required to build the business.
 Quite soon after launching, you'll hit a "brick wall" and your start-up will need an injection of finance to progress further forward.

 One of the first key tasks you’ll need to tackle is which business structure to trade from.
 Your decision will ultimately come down to which is most appropriate to your needs and aspirations.
 To do this in a well informed manner, you’ll need to understand what are the different types of business structures along with their various pros and cons.

-Given how complicated this can get and the implications in terms of exposure to taxation and the degree of personal liability, it may be wise to seek professional help early on.
-It’s absolutely critical to understand and be comfortable with how much personal responsibility you may be undertaking for any losses or debts the business is exposed to.
+Should you set up as a limited company or partnership?
+This can be complicated with implications in terms of exposure to taxation, reporting requirements and the degree of personal liability.
+It would be wise to seek professional help early on because you need to understand and be comfortable with how much personal responsibility you may be undertaking for any losses or debts the business is exposed to.